1boch1/murphy/README.md

 # Murphy
-Simple Functional Programming Language ( Scanner, Parser, Interpreter )
+Scanner, Parser and Interpreter of a Simple Functional Programming Language

 ## Libraries